MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

       ![Auto-categorize the dataset](./images/pexp-refine.png)

+   > [!Note]
+   > After you use Auto-Categorize Full Dataset on a dataset that’s source is a .csv file, the analysis changes to read-only and you cannot add new or change categories or re-categorize any of the meeting data in this dataset for this analysis.
+If you want to change the categories or how meetings are categorized, you can use Refine Categorization or just create new analysis by repeating these steps.

-6. You can then select to export the query as a .csv file for further analysis or select **Refine Categorization** to create a copy of the selected analysis and add one or more new categories for more in-depth analysis focused on a subset of the data.
+6. You can then select **Refine Categorization** to create a copy of the selected analysis and add one or more new categories for more in-depth analysis focused on a subset of the data.

 ## Email activity analysis